 Our Verdict: Porsche Boxster

-These advances in the Porsche, combined with increased interior space and its updated styling, offer a more satisfying experience for the sports car enthusiast.
+These advances in the Porsche, combined with increased interior space and updated styling, offer a more satisfying experience for the sports car enthusiast.